sarahciston/codingcare/posts/guide.md

 This guidebook wants to enrich the rituals of programming to include the joy, community, and care necessary to make different kinds of code — and different kinds of worlds.
 It explores the practices of and in communities which are feeding new kinds of code and new kinds of coders that can [change the world]. [xxx]

 [//]: # "politics of how magic rings here w its many connotations. within larger history of cybernetics, diff meanings and connotations. acknowledge, orient more toward"

+[XXXmovedhere?][Seeing new community members who thought they hated code keep returning to our meetups — seeing them start referring to themselves as coders, seeing them share projects that express a distinctive critical voice — shows me the importance of open, welcoming communities that provide intersectional, interdisciplinary learning.
+And I’m starting to see the impacts such communities can have on [how we understand] algorithmic systems.]

 ### Code isn't magic, but we are